+Comparing against other solutions at the AI Driving Olympics

+Table Table 2 shows the top-ranking solutions of the simulated lane following (validation) challenge at the 5th AI Driving Olympics.
+All top-performing solutions are able to control the robot reliably in the simulation for the time of an episode (60 s), however, the distances traveled are different.
+Our method is able to control the robot reliably at the highest speed therefore achieves the highest distance traveled value, while also showing good lateral deviation and rarely departing the ego-lane.

 Action representation and reward shaping

-Experiments with different action representations show that constrained and preferably biased action spaces allow convergence to good policies (Wheel Velocity - Braking and Steering), however, more general action spaces (Wheel Velocity and it's Clipped version) can only converge to inferior policies under the same number of steps (see Figure 6).
-The proposed orientation-based reward function also leads to as good final performance as "trivially" rewarding based on the distance traveled, however, the latter seems to perform better on more general action representations (because policies using these action spaces and trained with the Orientation reward doesn't learn to move fast).
+Experiments with different action representations show that constrained and preferably biased action spaces allow convergence to good policies (Wheel Velocity - Braking and Steering), however, more general action spaces (Wheel Velocity and its Clipped version) can only converge to inferior policies under the same number of steps (see Figure 5).
+The proposed orientation-based reward function also leads to as good final performance as "trivially" rewarding based on the distance traveled, however, the latter seems to perform better on more general action representations (because policies using these action spaces and trained with the Orientation reward does not learn to move fast).